Spring Lake, Rhode Island

 Spring Lake is a village in the town of Coventry, Rhode Island.

-The Johnson family were early owners of the land in the area, and in 1818 sold the property to Ezra Ramsdell to build a warp thread mill along the Spring Lake River (Mishnock River).
+The Johnson family were early owners of the land in the area and, in 1818, sold the property to Ezra Ramsdell to build a warp thread mill along the Mishnock River.
 Mill housing was constructed along the highway from Washington Village to the Maple Root Meeting House.
-After the mill burned in 1830, Christopher A. Whitman acquired the land and constructed a mill known as Whitmans’ Yard, which produced shirting material.
+After the mill burned in 1830, Christopher A. Whitman acquired the land and constructed another called Whitmans’ Yard, which produced shirting material.

-In 1852, Whitman leased the complex to Pardon Olney; it operated for another thirty years.
+In 1852, Whitman leased the complex to Pardon Olney; it operated for another 30 years.
 In 1865, the Peckham family bought the mill, and ran it until it burned around 1907.
-Today, the area where the mill village once stood is populated with private businesses.
+Today, the area is settled with private businesses.